JumaJuiceTime/CairnHack/adventures/conversions/the-sky-blind-spire.md

 ## Random Encounters

 ### Giant
-10 HP, 1 Armor, 17 STR, 6 DEX, 12 WIL, Club (d10)
+10 HP, 1 Armor, 17 STR, 6 AGL, 12 PRS, Club (d10)

 ### Skeletal Dire Pelican (possessed)
-15 HP, 2 Armor, 15 STR, 15 DEX, 3 WIL, Beak (d10)
+15 HP, 2 Armor, 15 STR, 15 AGL, 3 PRS, Beak (d10)
 - Swallow Whole on _critical damage_ to end up in rotting entrails barely held in by ribs.
 - Stomach has d4-1 more skeletons inside already.
 Reforms if bones are not separated.

 ### Ricalu Thieves
-12 HP, 8 STR, 12 DEX, 8 WIL, knife or sling (d6)
+12 HP, 8 STR, 12 AGL, 8 PRS, knife or sling (d6)
 - Blue cloaks (1 on thief, 2 at camp) mundane, but invisible.
-- Shaman at camp can also force group to save DEX vs. annoyance or impairment (bug swarm, dust gust, flash-boom).
+- Shaman at camp can also force group to save AGL vs. annoyance or impairment (bug swarm, dust gust, flash-boom).